-- Layout submissions should be in the layered, PSD file-format.
-Proper naming and organization of layers into logical groups can greatly reduce slicing time.
-In some cases the project will require additional budgeting if your PSD file is ‘in a mess’.
+- Whatever the format, proper naming and organization of layers into logical groups can greatly reduce slicing time.
+In some cases, the project will require additional budgeting if your file is ‘in a mess’.

 - In most situations, it's preferred to NOT use Layer Comps in Photoshop.